Matvey787/Assembler/README.md

     make
     ./out path/to/com/file.com
 ```
-## My own programm for cracking
+## My own program for cracking
-I also create interesting programm for cracking.
+I also created an interesting program for cracking.
 It's [here](https://github.com/Matvey787/Assembler/blob/main/TRYTOHACK/MYPROGFORHACKING.COM).
 It's really hard to find vulnerabilities in it.
 ### First vulnerability
-After dissassembly of it you can see it:
+After disassembly, you can see this:

 ![asmStrings2](https://github.com/Matvey787/Assembler/blob/main/imgs/asmStrs2.png)
 ![asmStrings2](https://github.com/Matvey787/Assembler/blob/main/imgs/asmStrs3.png)

-If you look at the code you can find some oddities.
-2 segments of data are located directly in the code.
-The first such segment is just trash, I added it to confuse people who disassembles it.
+If you look at the code, you can find some oddities.
+Two segments of data are located directly in the code.
+The first such segment is just trash; I added it to confuse people who disassemble it.
 After
-it you can see you can see the calling of function `call 0x22a`.
-If go to this address you can see
+it, you can see the calling of the function `call 0x22a`.
+If you go to this address, you can see
- it:
+ this:

 ![asmStrings2](https://github.com/Matvey787/Assembler/blob/main/imgs/asmStrs4.png)

-This part of code print something `mov ah, 0x9` (DOS func for print) and get something `mov ah,0xa`.
+This part of the code prints something `mov ah, 0x9` (DOS function for print) and gets something `mov ah,0xa`.
-So more likely this function is for input password from user. <b>It is clear that the password address is pushed into the stack.</b><br>
+So more likely this function is for inputting a password from the user. <b>It is clear that the password address is pushed onto the stack.</b><br>

 If you look closely, you can find a function at the address `0x1fa` <b>that compares `di` and `si`, and they get there from the stack, into which both the reference password and the entered password are pushed.</b>

-Before `0x22a` you can see `mov word [bp+0x2],0x1f1`.
+Before `0x22a`, you can see `mov word [bp+0x2],0x1f1`.

 ![asmStrings5](https://github.com/Matvey787/Assembler/blob/main/imgs/asmStrs5.png)

 This pushes the address of the command to call the comparison function. <br>
-So the answer is to enter firstly enter `1234567890t)`.
+So the answer is to enter `1234567890t)`.
-- We erase useless `xor bx, bx`
+- We erase the useless `xor bx, bx`

 ![asmStrings6](https://github.com/Matvey787/Assembler/blob/main/imgs/asmStrs6.png)

-- `t)` is `74 29` for *.com file. `74` - `je`, `29` - offset to `0x22a`.
+- `t)` is `74 29` for a *.com file. `74h` - `je`, `29h` - offset to `0x22a`.
 You can find it as a hint
-in data-segment:
+in the data segment:

 ![comHint](https://github.com/Matvey787/Assembler/blob/main/imgs/cormHint.png)

-After this jump we got to function `0x22a`, then ret goes to `1f7`.
-So it calls `0x1fa`, comparison our and our password.
+After this jump, we go to function `0x22a`, then `ret` goes to `1f7`.
+So it calls `0x1fa`, comparing our password and the reference password.
 ### Second vulnerability
-Thanks to expert, white hacker [Egor](https://github.com/ZEVS1206), he founded another vulnerability in this programm. <br>
+Thanks to expert white hacker [Egor](https://github.com/ZEVS1206), he found another vulnerability in this program. <br>
 You can easily enter this password <b>1234567890[backtick]</b>.
-Because of 11 symbols > 10 symbol, so <b>[backtick]</b> writes to *.com
+Because 11 symbols > 10 symbols, so <b>[backtick]</b> writes to the *.com
-file 60h.
+file as 60h.
 So it changes `xor bx, bx` to `pusha`.
-So programm pushes all registers, they are zero, and then
+So the program pushes all registers, they are zero, and then
-function `1f7` pop two registers and compares them instead of comparing the reference password and the password entered by the user.
+function `1f7` pops two registers and compares them instead of comparing the reference password and the password entered by the user.
 It also works in every case.
 Cool!!!

 # NASM
 ## Repeat
-[Programm](https://github.com/Matvey787/Assembler/blob/main/ASM/NASM/repeat.ASM) easily repeats the symbol and text which you passed.
+[Program](https://github.com/Matvey787/Assembler/blob/main/ASM/NASM/repeat.ASM) easily repeats the symbol and text which you passed.
 ## Shift loop
-[Programm](https://github.com/Matvey787/Assembler/blob/main/ASM/NASM/shiftLoop.ASM) performs a cyclic shift of 1 in an array of three digits `123` -> `231`.
+[Program](https://github.com/Matvey787/Assembler/blob/main/ASM/NASM/shiftLoop.ASM) performs a cyclic shift of 1 in an array of three digits `123` -> `231`.
-You can run programs in NASM by such commands:
+You can run programs in NASM with these commands:
-- Compilation 32-bit programm
+- Compilation of a 32-bit program
 ```
-nasm -f elf32 yourProgramm.ASM -o yourProgramm.o
+nasm -f elf32 yourProgram.ASM -o yourProgram.o
-ld -m elf_i386 -s -o yourProgramm yourProgramm.o
+ld -m elf_i386 -s -o yourProgram yourProgram.o
 ```
-- Compilation 64-bit programm
+- Compilation of a 64-bit program
 ```
-nasm -f elf64 yourProgramm.ASM -o yourProgramm.o
+nasm -f elf64 yourProgram.ASM -o yourProgram.o
-ld -m -s -o yourProgramm yourProgramm.o
+ld -m -s -o yourProgram yourProgram.o
 ```